How to get from Cancun to Mexico City: 3 Best Options

 2. Cancun to Mexico City by Bus

-If you do not want to fly, you can take a bus from Cancun all the way to Mexico City.
-The bus route will cover over 1,600 kilometers and takes around 27 hours.
+If you do not want to fly, you can take a bus from Cancun to Mexico City.
+The bus route will cover over 1,600 kilometers and take around 27 hours.

-The ADO bus company offers direct routes from Cancun to Mexico City and has around 8 departures a day.
+The ADO bus company offers direct routes from Cancun to Mexico City, with around 8 departures a day.

 The bus ticket costs around 2,000 pesos, but you can often find it on sale depending on the departure date and time.